MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/advanced-audit.md

 ### SearchQueryInitiatedExchange

-The SearchQueryInitiatedExchange event is triggered when a person used Outlook to search for items in a mailbox.
+The SearchQueryInitiatedExchange event is triggered when a person uses Outlook to search for items in a mailbox.
 Events are triggered when searches are performed in the following Outlook environments:

 - Outlook (desktop client)